 How Does Goodwin Procter Company Work?

-How does Goodwin Procter operate?
+How does Goodwin Procter LLP work?

 How Does Goodwin Procter Company Work?